Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/visualization.rst

-- In *Edit Mode* and *Pose Mode*, you can also do this from the *3D View*, either by using the menu :menuselection:`Armature --> Switch Armature Layers` or :menuselection:`Pose --> Switch Armature Layers`, or the :kbd:`Shift-M` shortcut, to display a small pop-up dialog containing the same buttons as described above (here again, you can use :kbd:`Shift-LMB` clicks to (de)select several layers at once).
+- In *Edit Mode* and *Pose Mode*, you can also do this from the *3D View*, either by using the menu :menuselection:`Armature --> Switch Armature Layers` or :menuselection:`Pose --> Switch Armature Layers`, or the :kbd:`Shift-M` shortcut, to display a small pop-up menu containing the same buttons as described above (here again, you can use :kbd:`Shift-LMB` clicks to (de)select several layers at once).